-The Joannah & Brian Lawson Centre for Child Nutrition (Lawson Centre) is a model for interdisciplinary, multi-institutional research.
+The Joannah & Brian Lawson Centre for Child Nutrition is a model for interdisciplinary, multi-institutional research.
 Together, our researchers in nutritional sciences, paediatrics, family and community medicine, social determinants of health, behavioural science, anthropology, health policy, food supply and regulation, communication, and education will help us realize our common vision.

 Our network of experts helps to shape health policies and guidelines, clinical practice, and product innovations in the food industries to improve the health of children of all ages in Canada and around the world.
 The University of Toronto’s international collaborations in China, Brazil, Ethiopia, Kenya, Bangladesh, and many other countries help to spread our ideas worldwide.

-Our network consists of:
+Our network includes:

 The Li Ka Shing Knowledge Institute at St. Michael’s Hospital

-The knowledge translation methodologies and population health research of the Li Ka Shing Knowledge Institute helps the Lawson Centre translate discovery about the role of children’s nutrition into new models of social and health care, and make recommendations for health care policy and clinical practice reform.
+The knowledge translation methodologies and population health research of the Li Ka Shing Knowledge Institute help the Lawson Centre translate discovery about the role of children’s nutrition into new models of social and health care, and make recommendations for health care policy and clinical practice reform.

 Supported by the Lunenfeld-Tanenbaum Research Institute, the Alliance for Human Development provides the institutional umbrella to support research that applies a transdisciplinary focus to improve the health and well-being of children across the life-course.
 Its mission is to generate new knowledge on the science behind human development, to develop effective interventions to improve maternal and child well-being, and to shape the national and global policy agenda in human development.